 After successfully connecting your GraphQL service, you'll be taken back to the Schema page.

 A dialog will appear with a list of queries and mutations that we found in the connected service.
 You can select just the ones you want to add, see the args they accept, and the shape of the data they return.

 When you've selected the queries and mutations you'd like to add to your schema, select Save.

 You'll now see that queries and mutations from the Rick and Morty API are now available in this schema.
 Now in our API, we can query for paginated lists of characters, episodes, and locations.

 Since these queries are providing data from a source external to TakeShape, notice that they use a different icon in their "Service".

-You can also directly edit your project schema to add queries and mutations to GraphQL services.
+You can also edit your project schema to add queries and mutations to GraphQL services.
 After editing your schema, you can then upload it to your project using the CLI or API.

 Queries and mutations have the same structure, with the same required fields.
 They use separate keys in the schema file:

 To add a new query or mutation to your schema, you can provide a new entry to the

 shape: string(required) Specifies which shape is returned by the query or mutation.
 The shape can refer to a shape in the schema's